EARLIER WARS

 2LT Margie A Camper--

-2LT Rita F Erard--was reportedly from Syracuse, New York and possible assigned to the 172nd General Hospital.
+2LT Rita F Erard--was reportedly from Syracuse, NY and possible assigned to the 172nd General Hospital.

 2LT Evelyn M Gerdrum--was assigned to the 803rd MAES.
 She was from Grass Range, Montana.